 As we were nearing Kithnos.
 I saw, not far from Thetis, an enormous fin sticking out of the calm water.
 I changed course so that I could go closer and look at it, it dove but before I could photograph.
 It must have been a large shark.

 We arrived in the inlet of Ayios Ioannis & Ayios Stefanos [37° 23.3' N 24° 27.9' E] in NE Kithnos at 1220 after 18.8 M from Finikas.
 I lowered the sail.
 It is an attractive area with several possible pleasant anchorages.
 I took a number of pictures but did not stay.
 While underway, I warmed some leftover pasta and ate it as we were leaving the inlet.
 I wanted to also check the Loutra area, further N but the wind and waves were getting stronger and mindful of the forecasted “strong winds” I gave up on the idea and pushed on to Kea.
 I raised the main again and opened the headsail.
-Our course, however, was too close to the wind and once again I had to motor-sail.
+Our course, however, we were too close to the wind and once again I had to motor-sail.

 While still near Kithnos, I saw a big flock of large black birds flying low in formation towards the island.
 I do know what they were but I have never seen them before.